douglowder/SkiaTV/README.md

 - Glassmorphism
 - Reanimated

-This app also includes the following demos from the `victory-native` examples:
+For mobile and TV, this app includes the following demos from the `victory-native` examples:

 - Line Chart
 - Bar Chart